is-project-4th-year/build-your-portfolio-github-workflow-essentials-PeterMKimani/Assignment.md

 ## 3. Learnings from the Git Crash Program

-List at least **four key concepts or skills** you learned during the Git crash course.
-For each one, write a brief explanation of how it helped you manage your portfolio project more effectively.

   **Branching**: Helped me separate different features like the navbar and hero section, allowing me to work on them independently without affecting the main project.
 This kept the development organized and conflict-free.

   **Commit Messages**: I learned how to write clear, meaningful commit messages using conventional formats like feat, fix, and docs.
 This made it easier to track changes and understand the history of the project.